kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.1501   General.

-\(a\) Each operating limitation specified in §§27.1503 through 27.1525 and other limitations and information necessary for safe operation must be established.
+\(a\) Each operating limitation specified in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1503   Airspeed limitations: general.|§27.1503]] through 27.1525 and other limitations and information necessary for safe operation must be established.

-\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in §§27.1541 through 27.1589.
+\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1541   General.|§27.1541]] through 27.1589.

 (Secs.
 313(a), 601, 603, 604, and 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421, 1423, 1424, and 1425); and sec.
 6(c) of the Dept. of Transportation Act (49 U.S.C.
 1655(c)))